Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/index.rst

 .. warning::

    The reader is assumed to have basic knowledge of what a blockchain and smart contracts are, and to have some experience with Rust_.
+Consider reading the simpler :ref:`Counter smart contract tutorial <counter-sc>` first.

 Before starting the tutorial, make sure that you have all of the necessary tools installed and running as described in :ref:`Setup the development environment<setup-env>`.
+Also, make sure to have a text editor for writing Rust.

 To start the tutorial click :ref:`here<piggy-bank-writing>`.